 The impressive public transportation system in Japan spans across all four of its major islands.
 It is a now privatized system comprising of JR Hokkaido, JR East, JR Central, JR West, JR Shikoku, and JR Kyushu.
 Together, they run a nationwide network of rail lines as well as the Shinkansen—bullet train—lines.
 It’s no wonder then that all these dizzying rail maps and timetables can be intimidating!

 Maybe you’re wondering, “What’s the difference between the JR System and the Subway?
-How do I read those maps with all of the colored lines?”
+How do I read those maps with all of the colored lines?
+What’s up with all the train platform symbols?”
 Taking the train in Japan may be a bit scary at first, but don’t worry, we’ve got you covered.
 First, take a deep breath.
 Okay, here we go!

 Before we start, make sure to know whether you’re traveling by subway or JR train.
 They’re different lines, and so different stops will be available.
 JR stations will always have the JR symbol above them, and local metros/subways will differ depending on the city.
 Upon arrival at a station, it’s important to read the signs.
 Luckily, most everything will also be in English unless at a very small station.
 Again, remember that if you arrived at a station by subway and want to hop on a JR line, you’ll need to first exit the metro by inserting your ticket or IC card through a ticket gate, then following signs towards the JR lines in order to transfer.